tteeoo/sest/README.md

 ## License

-`sest` is licensed under the [BSD 2-clause license](https://github.com/tteeoo/sest/blob/master/LICENSE), use this product at your own risk.
+`sest` is licensed under the [BSD 2-clause license](https://github.com/tteeoo/sest/blob/master/LICENSE), use this program at your own risk; it offers no warranty for stolen information.